yungchou/contoso.insurance/Hands-on lab/HOL step-by step - Building a resilient IaaS architecture.md

     ![A call out points to the Status of Stopped (deallocated) in the Virtual machine blade.
 The VM location is Central US.](images/v-dr9.png "Virtual machine blade")

-    > **Note:** Do not select Start!
+    > **Note**: Do not select Start!
 The VM will be restarted automatically by ASR during failback.

 11. Move back to the Resource group and select the **ContosoWebLBPrimaryIP** Public IP address.
 Copy the DNS name and paste it into a new browser tab.
 The website will be unreachable at the Primary location since the Web VMs at this location have been stopped by ASR during failover.